openstack-archive/fuel-library/docs/pages/installation-instructions/0020-machines.rst

 ip assignments:

 #.
-10.0.0.0/24: management or internal network, for communication between Puppet master and Puppet clients, as well as PXE/TFTP/DHCP for Cobbler
+10.0.0.0/24: management or internal network, for communication between Puppet master and Puppet clients, as well as PXE/TFTP/DHCP for Cobbler.
 #.
 192.168.0.0/24: public network, for the High Availability (HA) Virtual IP (VIP), as well as floating IPs assigned to OpenStack guest VMs
 #.
 10.0.1.0/24: private network, fixed IPs automatically assigned to guest VMs by OpenStack upon their creation